MicrosoftDocs/azure-devops-docs/docs/build-release/define/repository.md

  0. Copy the token to your clipboard.

-0. Sign on to Team Services and create a build definition.
+0. Sign on to VSTS and create a build definition.

 0. On the **Repository** tab, next to the Connection drop-down, click the **Manage** link.
 The **Services** tab opens as a new tab in your browser.